,

 Tossing a few other ingredients is pretty common.
 But tossing in too many things makes it a completely different recipe.

 For example, adding in a little diced onion is still beanie weenies.
-But swapping out the hot dogs for ground beef, adding onion and bell pepper, well that becomes cowboy beans.
+But swapping out the hot dogs for ground beef, adding onions and bell peppers, well that becomes cowboy beans.

 • Brown sugar

 That’s really it.
-Beanie Weenies really is a humble and simple recipe.
+Beanie Weenies really is a humble and simple recipe making for a classic favorite meal.

 A branded image of the beans and franks, cornbread, and a salad on a white plate with a fork, a glass of soda and the skillet in the background.